Assistant Professor, University of Calgary

 Engineer | Researcher | Educator

-In my PhD thesis, I am investigating whether GPS mobility can be used to explain, influence, and/or predict dementia.
-The two primary projects that I am working on are:
+I’ve completed my PhD in Biomedical Engineering at the University of Toronto in the Intelligent Assistive Technology and Systems Lab, advised by Dr. Alex Mihailidis.
+My thesis investigated whether GPS mobility can be used to explain, influence, and/or predict dementia.
+The two primary projects that I worked on were:

 (1) Analyzing mobility patterns of people with dementia using multi-sensor datasets including GPS and accelerometry

 (2) Investigating in-road driving performance of people with preclinical Alzheimer's disease using GPS driving data

 Before my PhD, I graduated with a bachelor's degree in Engineering Science (Aerospace Major) at the University of Toronto in 2016.

 I successfully defended my PhD dissertation, and passed with the outcome "As It Stands".